 Cyber Resilience is the ability to prepare for, respond to, and recover from a cyber-attack once it occurs.
 It requires a shift in the way you think about ransomware: from preventing attacks to being prepared for the eventuality of an attack.
 Becoming Cyber Resilient means developing a process and culture focused on resilience instead of mere prevention.
 You must also have a recovery solution that guarantees access to your data, without gaps or data loss, in the event of attack so your operation is back up and running without delays.
 This means a shift to continuous data protection (CDP).

 By relying on CDP with Zerto, data is saved in intervals of seconds, not days, by recording data as it is changed rather than on a set schedule.
 Then, by utilizing journal-based recovery, you can rewind servers and recover to any point in time—say, a few seconds before a ransomware attack occurred—and continue operations seamlessly and with confidence.

-Join the webinar on January 15th to learn more about how Zerto’s IT Resilience Platform™ with Continuous Data Protection, and how it can help you fend off cyber-attacks and recover your data without losses.
+Watch the webinar to learn more about Zerto’s IT Resilience Platform™ with Continuous Data Protection, and how it can help you fend off cyber-attacks and recover your data without losses.